FaisalST32/netcore-clean.arch-template-generator/Readme.md

 dotnet tool update --global --add-source ./nupkg netcore.cleanarch
 ```

-You can then run the following command to create a Project in your preferred repository
+You can then run the following command to create a Project in your preferred directory

 ```
 cleanarch <SolutionName> <ProjectPrefix>